Medical expert of the article

 Clinical signs of cystitis in children:

-- Frequent painful urination in small portions (dysuria);
+- frequent painful urination in small portions (dysuria);

-- low-grade or normal temperature;
+- subfebrile or normal temperature;

 - leukocyturia;